cmss13-devs/web/rules/rules.md

 ### Queen

-- The Queen can banish Xenos who fail to uphold these standards and expectations.
+- The Queen can banish Xenos who fail to uphold these standards and expectations - banish cannot be used as a joke.
-- Abuse of banish for memes or other reasons that would not be applicable may result in punishment.
+- The Queen cannot use banish for clear mechanical advantage - such as banishing xenos that are in containment, in order to reclaim larva.
+- The Queen can de-evolve someone if they want to add a certain caste, however, it must make sense in character - only having one type of T3 would not fulfil this criteria.

 ## Predator Roleplay Standards